Sheetspin logoSheetspin

 The Google Apps Script API must be enabled in your Google account before provisioning.
 If it isn't, Sheetspin will detect this and show a direct link to enable it — it's a single toggle.

 No data leaves your Google account.
 Sheetspin makes API calls on your behalf using a short-lived access token that never touches our servers.
 Submissions and data go directly from the browser to your own Apps Script endpoint and land in your own Google Sheet.
-The AI seed feature sends only column names and module types to Gemini — no personal information.
 Read our privacy policy.